combatwombat/killmybrowser/README.md

 # killmybrowser
 A collection of code that maybe kills your browser or at least the tab.
+Pull requests welcome.

 [killmybrowser.com](https://killmybrowser.com)